Kane County Child Removal Lawyers

 As of January 1, 2016, significant changes to family laws that pertain to the relocation of parents and children have gone into effect.
 Prior to the changes, custodial parents were permitted to relocate anywhere in the state without the court's permission.
 They were also prohibited from moving across state lines without court permission.
 The new law takes into consideration how far (in miles) a new residence is from the previous residence when determining if court permission is required.

-At Shaw Family Law, P.C., our attorneys are familiar with the changes to Illinois law and how these changes will affect our clients.
+At Shaw Sanders, P.C., our attorneys are familiar with the changes to Illinois law and how these changes will affect our clients.
 We have 30 years of experience handling parental relocation and other child-related matters in a divorce and paternity cases.
 Whether you are the parent who wishes to relocate or the parent who wishes to prevent such a relocation, we have the skill and experience to advocate strongly and effectively for your interests.

 What Constitutes Relocation in Illinois